 It is important to talk to your doctor about concerns and symptoms that arise during your pregnancy—including the embarrassing question, too.
 (It’s perfectly natural for embarrassing and unusual symptoms to develop.)
 Don’t jump online and start Googling to find answers to your questions.
 Instead, write down your concerns (so you don’t forget) and schedule an appointment with your OB-GYN.
 My motto is, please do not confuse your Google search with my medical degree.

 Track Your Weight Gain

-This could be doing something as simple as leaving the office to sit at a restaurant and eat, taking a nap or a warm bath, getting a prenatal massage, doing five minutes of meditation each day, going to a yoga class to relieve aches and pains, or taking a babymoon.
+This could be doing something as simple as taking a nap or a warm bath, getting a prenatal massage, doing five minutes of meditation each day, going to a yoga class to relieve aches and pains, or taking a babymoon.